Illinois Lawyers For People Injured or Killed After Being Ejected From Vehicle

 - Weak window glass

-An occupant that has been ejected from a vehicle typically falls into one of two categories including complete or partial ejection.
+Ejection from a vehicle typically falls into one of two categories including complete or partial ejection.
 Specifically each one involves:

 - Complete Ejection – Occupants completely thrown away from the car during the time of impact often have an increased risk of being run over during a rollover, or by other vehicles passing the scene of the accident.